earchibong/devops_projects/CI.md

 ![webhook](https://user-images.githubusercontent.com/92983658/185939093-8560742f-6162-4c5a-8b44-91eba9bcdd2b.png)

-- on Jenkins Console, click `New Item` and create a `Freestyle Project` called `tooling-github`
+- on Jenkins Console, click "New Item" and create a "Freestyle Project" called "tooling-github"
     - connect to github repository: get the repository URL

 ![https](https://user-images.githubusercontent.com/92983658/185390017-96390495-f6f4-47fe-bd73-3494d06cf277.png)

-    - in jenkins, under the `general`tab, in te `source code management` section
+ - in jenkins, under the `general`tab, in the `source code management` section
  - input `github url`
  - under `credentials`, click `add` and select `username and password option`
  - input github username and password -> save
  - under `credentials` selct new added user credentials
  - save configutation
  - check configuration: click `build now` button
  - if configuration is correct, then `build` will be successful and will appear under `#1` at the bottom left of the dashboard

  ![build_now](https://user-images.githubusercontent.com/92983658/185391629-826a2cba-39be-49d9-9e30-f0ae65450f2d.png)